 I suppose there is a difference in desired political outcomes.
 Today’s Antifa fascists and thugs want to bring about radical, socialist change to the American political system.
 The fascists of yesteryear wanted to do, well, more or less the same thing, just with the evil twist of genocide.
 Although I suppose The Gulag Archipelago shows that the more traditionally thought of socialist groups also have mass-murdering tendencies.

 And that, I think, is the most important aspect of this article on why the Nazis were socialists.
 The Marxist left likes to pretend that their idea, socialism, is free from and evil or violent history.
 It’s not.
-The worst murderers of the 20th Century were all socialists.
+The worst murderers of the 20th Century were all socialists, something the fools, frauds, and firebrands of the new left refuse to accept.
 Stalin, Mao, and Hitler were all socialists.
 They each had different interpretations of socialism, sure.
 Hitler leaned towards corporatism and genocide, Stalin towards rapid industrialization and genocide, and Mao just towards genocide.

 It turns out, the factor that unites socialists as outwardly different as Stalin and Hitler is a desire for genocide.
 Socialists kill people.
 Socialism kills.
 That is a fact and it’s absolutely indisputable.
 The fact that the Nazis were socialists is point in proof to it.

 If you liked this post on why the Nazis were socialists, please consider leaving a tip through PayPal or Patreon to help support the site and support a young conservative!

 Check out my patriotic T-shirts and accessories shop here: Young Conservative shirts